diia-open-source/ios-diia/README.md

 ## How to test

-To get mock user for testing please refer to the [TESTING.md](https://github.com/diia-open-source/diia-setup-howto/blob/main/TESTING.md) file for details.
+To get a mock user for testing please refer to the [TESTING.md](https://github.com/diia-open-source/diia-setup-howto/blob/main/TESTING.md) file for details.

 ## Configuration Details

-For configuring project we are using `.xcconfig` settings files:
+For configuring the project we are using `.xcconfig` settings files:

 __Development Environment (DiiaDev.xcconfig)__
 ```text